A Wave Of Exercise

 time, and finish at 3:00 p.m. pacific time.

 For example, at 8:00 a.m.
-(EST) during the first time slot of this program, a school in New Jersey may begin to exercise.
-This school will exercise for 15 minutes, ending at 8:15 a.m.
-Beginning at 8:15 a.m., another school in New York may start to exercise until 8:30 a.m.
-At 8:30 a.m., a school in Connecticut may begin exercising and conclude at 8:45 a.m.
-This pattern will continue for 10 hours straight, starting on the US East coast at 8:00 a.m., and finishing on the US West coast at 3:00 p.m.
+(Eastern Time) during the first time slot of this program, schools on the east coast will start to exercise.
+These schools will exercise for 15 continuous minutes, ending at 8:15 a.m.
+Promptly at 8:15 a.m., new schools will begin to exercise until 8:30 a.m.
+Then at 8:30 a.m., more schools will start exercising and conclude at 8:45 a.m.
+This pattern will continue for 10 hours, finishing with schools on the US West coast at 3:00 p.m.
+(Pacific Time).
+In total, there 40 potential time slots that your school can sign up for during the 10 hours of the event.

 Please visit the sign up page to secure your spot in history.
 More than one school or organization may sign up for each time slot.
 This program can be done with your entire school population, or to make it simple, use one class.
 This program is a great way to highlight your school's physical education program or your organization's youth fitness program.